 (Many adults could stand a refresher on that last one, too, if we’re being honest.)

-I regularly work with my 8-year-old to teach him the difference between short- and long-term savings and developing the patience required for each.
+I regularly work with my 8-year-old to teach him the difference between short- and long-term savings and develop the patience required for each.
 Many of these money apps can help drive those lessons home.

 Whether you simply want your child to set aside a portion of their earnings each month or they want to buy a pricey toy, lessons that involve savings make it easier.